 Protective Order Attorneys in Ogden

 There are many reasons why you may need orders of protection, also known as restraining orders.
 You may have been the victim of domestic violence or someone may have threatened to harm you in some way.
-Protective orders are issued by a court and designed to keep a threat away from you.
+Restraining orders are issued by a court and designed to keep a threat away from you.

-A Restraining Order is a court order that prevents certain actions on part of an individual or group.
+Restraining Orders are a court order that prevents certain actions on part of an individual or group.
 Typically, these orders are to prevent contact with a specific person or persons or to stay away from a specific property.
 This prevents further injury in cases of domestic violence.
 In some states, a restraining order can be registered with the police.
 That way they can respond immediately in cases of an abused child or victim of a stalker.
 Most restraining orders are temporary, in which they expire on their own and must be renewed.
 A violation of a restraining order can result in criminal prosecution.

 A Protective Order is an order issued by the court in order to protect someone from harassment or injury.
 Most orders are presented to the courts at the request of one party.
 The other party may appear at a later date to make their case to the judge.
 Many protective orders are issued by the police when courts are out of session, like a weekend or holiday.
 Protective orders tend to last a short time.
 The courts can then issue a restraining order which has a longer duration.
 However, warranted the situation severe enough, a protective order can remain permanent.